ematsumiya/ksmbd-tools/README.md

 #
 # the `[global]' section contains options that are not share specific
 # you can set the default options for all shares by adding them to `[global]'
-# `ksmbd.addshare' cannot edit `[global]', so do it with a text editor
+# `ksmbdctl share' cannot edit `[global]', so do it with a text editor
 # see `Documentation/configuration.txt' for more details

 # add a user to the default user database
 # you will be prompted for a password
-sudo ksmbd.adduser --add-user=MyUser
+sudo ksmbdctl user add MyUser

 # there is no UNIX user called `MyUser' so it has to be mapped to one
 # we can force all users accessing the share to map to a UNIX user and group

 # update the options of a share in the default config file
-sudo ksmbd.addshare --update-share=MyShare --options="
-force user = $USER
-force group = $USER
+sudo ksmbdctl share update MyShare -o " force user = $USER force group = $USER
 "